nicoll-douglas/mp3zy/backend/README.md

 - `url` - The source URL of the file being downloaded.
 - `created_at` - A timestamp indicating when the download record was created.
 - `terminated_at` - A timestamp indicating when the download completed or failed if so.
+- `download_dir` - The directory where the download will be saved to.
+- `error_msg` - An error message if the download failed.

 ## REST API